-Beginning with play analysis from a director's point of view to creating a directorial vision, the course includes an introduction to the basic principles of stage directing and the fundamental working techniques for the realization of the values of a play on stage.
-Also covered is the development of an organizational methodology and study of the professional protocols for the direction of a one act play.
-This is done through lectures, reading assignments, class exercises and demonstrations and the preparation of a complete director's prompt book.
-THEATER 232 Play Production 2 UNITS - (RPT 3) (UC:CSU)
+The Student learns fundamental concepts in stage direction as explored through lecture, exercise and demonstration.
+Beginning with play analysis from a director's point of view to creating a directorial vision, the course includes an introduction to the basic principles of stage directing and the fundamental working techniques for the realization of the values of a play onstage.

+THEATER 232 Play Production 2 UNITS- (RPT 3) (UC:CSU) Laboratory 6 hours.

-The student is given the opportunity to work intensely in one or more areas associated with production: acting, voice, movement, mangement, costuming or technical theatre.
+The student is given the opportunity to work intensely in one or more areas associated with production: acting, voice, movement, management, costuming or technical theatre.
 Students must be prepared to work irregular hours.

-THEATER 240 Voice and Articulation for the Theatre 3 UNITS - (UC:CSU)
+THEATER 240 Voice and Articulation for the Theatre 3 UNITS- (UC:CSU)